cconsta1/ABMA/README.md

 (1)      `<a style="color: #E66100" href="#INTRODUCTION">Ch.
 0 • Introduction</a>` \
 (2)      `<a href="path/to/contributing/index.md#INTRODUCTION">`

-The text `>Ch.
+The text "Ch.
+0 • Introduction" in `>Ch.
 0 • Introduction</a>` will appear in the sidebar as a clickable link.
 The `href="path/to/contributing/index.md#INTRODUCTION">` is the code that makes the anchor work.
-This references the following code in the `index.md`:
+This references the following code in the `index.md` (the section that contains the body of the website) where we named the introductory section:

 (3)      `<a name="INTRODUCTION"></a>` \
 (4)      `### INTRODUCTION: The Art & Science of Building Societies in Silico`

-which, along with the href part of (1), relies on the `name="INTRODUCTION">` being *above* the actual Introduction title in order for the anchor to redirect to the title.
+The above code (3 and 4), along with the `href` part of (1), relies on the `name="INTRODUCTION">` being *above* the actual Introduction title in order for the anchor to redirect to the title.
 If `name="INTRODUCTION">` were located underneath the actual Introduction title, the anchor redirection would omit the title and direct the readers straight to the chapter description.